Newex/solidTUS/README.md

 # Test methodology
 Using unit tests and manually making TUS-request with the official javascript client in the examples folder.

-# Dependencies

-This package uses the [C# functional extensions package](https://github.com/louthy/language-ext), which can be a very opinionated library.
-In the future I would like to not depend on this library so the consumer wouldn't have to deal with function pollutions.

 # References
 * [TUS-protocol](https://tus.io/protocols/resumable-upload.html#core-protocol)